· ·

 2#.
 Arched Doorways and Windows

-Softening the sharp angles of a home with architectural curves is a hallmark of Modern Mediterranean Home Ideas for Coastal Living.
-These structural elements draw the eye upward and create a sense of rhythmic flow throughout the floor plan.
+Softening the sharp angles of a home with architectural curves is a hallmark of modern Mediterranean designs for coastal living.
+These structural elements draw the eye upward and create a sense of rhythmic flow throughout the open floor plan.

 3#.
 Terracotta Tile Flooring